nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 hp/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower ag/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing allergens.

 ### Locating members by name : `find`